shinesolutions/aem-stack-manager-messenger/README.md

 Testing
 -------

-You can run integration test for running all AEM Stack Manager events for a given AEM architecture:
+You can run integration test for running all AEM Stack Manager events for a given AEM architecture, using the latest [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config) from GitHub.

 Run integration tests for AEM Full-Set architecture: